 The Protocol provides for the appointment of a Lead Worker Representative (LWR) in each workplace.
 The LWR will work in collaboration with the employer to assist in the implementation of measures to prevent the spread of COVID -19 and monitor adherence to those measures and to be involved in communicating the health advice around COVID-19 in the workplace.

 The purpose of this section is to set out the provisions in respect of the LWR in schools.
-These arrangements will operate for the 2020/21 school year and will be kept under review by the parties.
+The operation of these arrangements will be kept under review by the parties.

 This document should be read in conjunction with: